 Hit-and-run accident claims can be challenging when the at-fault driver can’t be found and apprehended.
 When another driver hits you, your vehicle, or your property, and flees the very first thing you should do is call the police.
 They may be able to identify the driver based on details you provide them or access video surveillance from the area that will help them locate them.
 Even if the police cannot find the at-fault driver, you may still have options for financial recovery.

-The experienced personal injury lawyers at Antol & Sherman PC in Flagstaff, Arizona, are dedicated, experienced advocates with decades of experience securing justice and compensation for victims of hit-and-run accidents.
+The experienced personal injury lawyers at Antol & Sherman PC in Flagstaff, Arizona, are dedicated, experienced advocates with decades of experience securing justice and compensation for victims of hit-and-run accidents, including those where someone died.
 If you or your loved one has been injured in a hit-and-run accident, you should seek immediate medical attention.
-Then, get in touch with one of the proven, trusted hit-and-run accident lawyers at Antol & Sherman to help you get the compensation you need and deserve to cover your medical bills, lost wages, and more.
+Then, get in touch with one of the proven, trusted hit-and-run accident lawyers at Antol & Sherman to help you get the compensation you need and deserve to cover your medical bills, lost wages, trauma experienced, and more.